BenMannMann/TipTap-Extra-Styling/README.md

 # TipTap Extra Styling
-A set of different extensions to add extra styling to the TipTap Editor
+A set of different extensions to add extra styling to the TipTap Editor.
+Added so far:
+- Background Colour
+- Border
+-- Border Colour, Width, Style & Radius
 ___